© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Baggrave Deserted Medieval Village is a scheduled monument protected by Historic England under reference 1012125.
 View the official record →

-Baggrave Deserted Medieval Village is a scheduled ancient monument in Leicestershire comprising the earthwork remains of a medieval settlement.
+Baggrave Deserted Medieval Village is a settlement site in Leicestershire that was abandoned during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012125.

 Baggrave Deserted Medieval Village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012125.